dzhang314/DZOptimization.jl/README.md

 * run multiple optimizers in parallel, and
 * terminate optimization whenever you want (as opposed to a [predetermined list of convergence criteria](https://github.com/JuliaOpt/NLopt.jl#using-with-mathoptinterface)).

+**DZOptimization.jl** is designed to minimize overhead.
+It uses static data structures and in-place algorithms to ensure that memory is **never** dynamically allocated (outside of optimizer constructors).
+This makes **DZOptimization.jl** especially suitable for both small-scale optimization problems, since repeatedly allocating small vectors is wasteful, and large-scale optimization problems, since memory usage will never shoot up unexpectedly.

 ## Usage Example